anujra2006-lang/C_PBL/readme.md

 * Automatically calculates subtotals, tax (5%), and grand total
 * Displays a clean, tabular bill format in the terminal
 * Lightweight — runs entirely offline with no external dependencies
+* Saves the bill to bill.txt in the same folder
 ---